00f2ff/duncanmcisaac.com/content/blog/in-tech-mostly-by-accident/index.md

 I work as a software engineer in San Francisco, and most people assume I attended Carnegie Mellon University because I wanted to work in the tech industry.
 This is an incorrect assumption, though I am flattered these people have so much faith in my ability to have made coherent decisions as an 18-year-old.
 After all, CMU is a technical education powerhouse, and people who know that are hard-pressed to believe someone else could not.

-The truth is, I decided to apply to the <a target="_blank" href="https://www.cmu.edu/information-systems/">Information Systems</a> (IS) major at Carnegie Mellon for six reasons:
+The truth is, I decided to apply to the <a target="_blank" href="https://www.cmu.edu/information-systems/">Information Systems</a> (IS) major at Carnegie Mellon for five reasons:

 1. It was in the university’s humanities school, and I only applied to liberal arts colleges.
 2. I could take _Game Theory_ and _Information Warfare_ as electives at some point.
 Both of these courses had cool names.